XingchengH/codepath/pre-work/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-[I basically just follow the directions from the website, and step by step doing the light and sound memory game.]
+[I basically just follow the directions from the website, and step by step doing the light and sound memory game.
+Inadditional, I do go to the StackOverflow for many searches about Javascript, HTML, and CSS questions, and also I do go to w3schools for some tutorials]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)